AD 1

 20% of tickets are available at a reduced rate for museum workers who may often be excluded from training and professional development opportunities, including people of colour, LGBTQ+ and working class members of staff, people with a disability, front of house staff, students, freelancers, those working at small independent museums, and people new to the sector.
 Reduced rate tickets are £97 – email info@museum-id.com to check availability and to book a ticket at the reduced rate.

 Tickets are non-refundable but may be swapped between colleagues at the same organisation and between different study days (if places are available).
-If the workshop is postponed due to Covid-19 restrictions your ticket remains valid for the rescheduled date.
+If the workshop is postponed due to Covid-19 your ticket remains valid for the rescheduled date.

 Sign up to the Museum-iD Newsletter: